taneshadeshaw/notes/README.md

 # 2023-12-31
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Write code that is easy to understand and maintain.
 Avoid unnecessary complexity and冗余.
 Remember, you write code once, but read it many times.
 Moreover, collaboration is key in software development.
 Always consider how your code fits into the larger system and how it affects your teammates.
 Lastly, embrace continuous learning as technology evolves rapidly.
 Stay curious, adapt to new practices, and keep refining your skills."

+# 2024-01-01
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to writing clean, maintainable code that solves problems effectively without unnecessary complexity.
+Always aim to keep your codebase minimal and readable, as it directly impacts the ease of debugging, scalability, and collaboration in your projects."

+Remember, every line of code you write is a liability; strive to make each one count by keeping them simple, clear, and purposeful.